Overview

 create a local URL out of a blob (browser specific)

-This examples creates a local URL, triggers download programmatically and revokes the local URL for clean up.
+This example also triggers download programmatically, and revokes the local URL for clean up.
+We set download to the file name.

 // 3.
-Create a local URL for the blob
+Create a local URL out of the blob

 const objectURL = URL.createObjectURL(blob)